-The Company has a stock option plan, employee share purchase plans and restricted stock units that will be subject to IFRS 2 - Share-Based Payments.
+The Company has a stock option plan, employee share purchase plans and restricted stock units ("RSU") that will be subject to IFRS 2 - Share-Based Payments.
 Under this standard, the expense related to these arrangements must be recognized based on a financial model such as Black-Scholes.
-The stock option plan is currently calculated based on the Black-Scholes model and no financial impact is expected for the conversion.
-For the employee share purchase plans and the restricted stock units, the analysis is almost completed and no major impact is expected.
+The stock option plan is currently calculated based on the Black-Scholes model.
+IFRS also requires the use of the graded vesting method for grants with vesting periods greater than one year.
+Currently, Stella-Jones accounts for the costs under the straight-line method for Canadian GAAP.
+As a result of that change of method, there will be an adjustment to the opening balance sheet of \$307,000.

+For the employee share purchase plans, there will be no impact upon transition.